Taylor Swift's Eras Tour: The best Twitter reactions and memes so far

 She’s an icon, she’s a legend, she is the moment.
-Taylor Swift‘s Eras Tour is having fans all over the world feeling overwhelmed.
+Taylor Swift’s tour is having fans all over the world feeling overwhelmed.
 Those who weren’t able to attend in person — the ticket pricing alone garnered plenty of memes — are star-struck by moments posted on social media.

 The Eras Tour is a collection of Taylor Swift’s journey “one era at a time,” as the artists explains herself.
 The setlist is comprised of all her 10 albums since 2006, including both fan favourites and songs that are deeply meaningful to her.
 When Miss Americana came on, no one on Twitter was able to contain their excitement, to say the least.